mhristof/bump-semver/README.md

   semver [command]

 Available Commands:
-  autocomplete Generate completion script current      Show the current tag help         Help about any command update       Update the binary with a new version
+  completion  generate the autocompletion script for the specified shell current     Show the current tag help        Help about any command update      Update the binary with a new version

 Flags:
   -n, --dryrun    Dry run mode